colin-stubbs/compact_log/README.md

 Submission 3 ─┘                             └── Certificates already incorporated
 ```

-The 500ms delay is submission latency, not MMD.
-Once SCTs are issued, certificates are already in the tree, giving us an MMD of 0.
+The 500ms delay is submission latency, not a merge delay.
+Once SCTs are issued, certificates are already in the tree.

 The batching system: